twister077/tw00ny/README.md

 <img src="/static/cat.jpg" />
 ```

-which generates the same output on all the frameworks:
+which generates the the following output on the Pyramid web framework:

 ![GitHub Logo](/static/screenshot.png)